josephresearch/RNA_lammps/README.md

   - [1.5.
 Main simulations](#15-main-simulations)
 # 1. Source code for the manuscript

-> **Dilimulati Aierken and Jerelle Joseph, *Accelerated Simulations of RNA Phase Separation: A
+> **Dilimulati Aierken and Jerelle A. Joseph, *Accelerated Simulations of RNA Phase Separation: A
 > Systematic Study of Non-redundant Tandem Repeats*, BioRxiv (2023).**

 We are happy to share our implementation of a coarse-grained RNA model.
 Please feel free to use it